hernanmp/hernanmp.github.io/index.md

 ### Editorial Service:
+- Associate Editor for Journal of Journal of the Royal Statistical Society Series B (Starting on January, 2026)
 - Associate Editor for Journal of Computational and Graphical Statistics, 2024--present
 - Associate Editor for Stat, 2022--present